It's your favorite time of year to cuddle up in a warm sweater and relish a little fall baking.

 Gluten-Free Pumpkin Desserts

-These are the best gluten-free pumpkin desserts, from traditional Pumpkin Pie to Pumpkin Spice Tiramisu.
+These are the best gluten-free pumpkin desserts, from traditional gluten-free Pumpkin Pie to Pumpkin Spice Tiramisu.
 Pumpkin, not turkey, will be the true star of your Thanksgiving dinner.

 Gluten-Free Apple Desserts